Scientific Name

 Aloe suprafoliata is a usually stemless or short-stemmed succulent with a unique growth habit that changes as it ages.
 The leaves are arranged in two opposite rows until the first or second flowering, then become spirally twisted and always form a dense rosette in mature specimens.
 They are bluish-green to bluish-grey near the base and reddish-brown near the tip.
 The leaves are lance-shaped with margins armed with deltoid, sometimes bifid, reddish-brown teeth, and can measure up to 16 inches (40 cm) long and 2.8 inches (7 cm) wide.

-The inflorescences are simple, usually 2 to 3 from a rosette, and can grow up to 3.3 feet (1 m) tall.
-The flowers are brilliant pink, appear winter arranged in conical racemes, and can reach a length of 2 inches (5 cm).
+The inflorescences are simple, usually 2 to 3 per rosette, and can reach up to 3.3 feet (1 m) tall.
+The flowers are brilliant pink and appear in winter, arranged in conical racemes.
+They can reach 2 inches (5 cm) in length.
 The racemes can measure up to 12 inches (25 cm) in length and 4 inches (10 cm) in diameter.

 Hybrids of Aloe suprafoliata